 Why did my painted finish result in a dull whitish look?

 Painting in direct sunlight and on a hot, humid day will cause the spray’s solvent to dry too quickly.
 This “flashing-off” produces a dull whitish film on the surface and can occur in these conditions whether using a color or clear coat spray.
 To rectify, simply re-spray the item under room temperature, low-humidity conditions.
 Because Design Master sprays are lacquer-based, the new coat will re-solubilize the previous one, bonding with it in a normal finish.

 Why is the spray not drying?

 Chances are the color was applied to a pre-finished surface.
 Many items have a clear finish applied to them in manufacturing and is difficult to determine its type.
 Most Design Master sprays are fast-drying.
 If the surface isn’t dry within 30 minutes you are experiencing an incompatibility between finishes.
 Test spraying in an inconspicuous area is the best determinant of an incompatibility.
 Prior to application on vinyl, a coating of Design Master SUPER SURFACE SEALER will act as a barrier and allow the color to dry.

 Why won’t this metallic spray adhere to terra cotta pots?

 Some terra cotta pots have an invisible film of mold release that remains on the surface after manufacturing.
 It is difficult to tell which ones do and don’t.
 When metallic colors do not adhere to terra cotta pots, it is because mold release is present and needs to be removed.

 To remedy, wash the pot in soapy water with a scrubber.
-Or, spray MESS MASTER over the pot and wipe.
 Allow pot to thoroughly dry before re-spraying.